Dry Patchy Lawns

 Once we have dealt with this issue, reseeding is simple but if the soil is left in the hydrophobic state, the seed will not germinate.

-If you would like some impartial advice or you would like to book yourself a lawn care survey, please visit our contact page here.
+If you would like advice on how best to overcome your patchy lawn or would like to book yourself a lawn care survey, please contact us, call us on 01920-461958 or request a quote if you have a budget in mind.